Services Portfolio Blog Pricing About FAQ Contact

 What NAP Means

 NAP stands for Name, Address, and Phone number.
 It sounds simple, but small differences create confusion.
-If one listing says "Piney Digital LLC," another says "Piney Digital," and another has an older phone number, Google has to work harder to understand what is correct.
+If one listing says "Business Name LLC," another says "Business Name," and another has an older phone number, Google has to work harder to understand what is correct.

 Why It Affects Local Rankings